On the last track, we discussed a guideline for effective home-school

 do you mean by Crisp Behavior Management?"
 I replied, "Crisp

-means things you can do quickly to take care of the ADD student’s
+means things you can do quickly to take care of the ADHD student’s

 behavior management problem.
-As you know, behavior management for ADD
+As you know, behavior management for ADHD

 children can be divided into two categories, disruptive misbehavior,